tamuda/FluentTypeAI/README.md

 </p>

-A simple touch-typing practice tool that uses AI to predict your next typing mistake **_before you even make it_.**
+A simple touch-typing practice tool that uses AI to predict your next typing mistake **_before you even make it_**, so you can correct it in real-time.

 *>>> Minimalist.*
-*>>> Distraction-free.*
+*>>> Personalized.*
 *>>> No ads, no tracking, no BS.*

-Just you and your keyboard, and some willpower to get better at typing.
+FluentTypeAI differs from other typing practice sites because it's helping you improve by learning your typing patterns, and giving you your tailored practice.

+No cookie cutter bs - why practice what you already do so well and waste time?
+That is why FluentTypeAI will tailor your typing text to use words that contain your mistake patterns.
+It will highlight your 2-letter sequences you most often get wrong before you even start typing.
+It's predicting your mistakes in real-time.
+It's like having a personal typing coach, but without the cost or the hassle. 🚀

+It's also open-source, so you can see exactly what's happening under the hood.
+No black boxes. 🕵️‍♂️

 ---

+## Features

+- **Personalized Practice**: FluentTypeAI collects your most common 2-letter mistakes and uses them to generate practice text that is tailored to your needs - meaning he more you mess up "th" and "he", the more you'll see them in your practice text.
+- **Weekly Leaderboard**: Compete with others and see how you rank in the weekly leaderboard.
+- **Stats**: Track your progress and see how you're improving over time.

 ## Demo